Digital Equipment Corporation: PDP-11 (1970)

 The combination of architectural innovations proved superior to competitors and the "11" architecture was soon the industry leader, propelling DEC back to a strong market position.
 The design was later expanded to allow paged physical memory and memory protection features, useful for multitasking and time-sharing.
-Some models supported separate instruction and data spaces for an effective virtual address size of 128 kB within a physical address size of up to 4 MB.
+Some models supported separate instruction and data spaces for an effective virtual address size of 128 KB within a physical address size of up to 4 MB.
 Smaller PDP-11s, implemented as single-chip CPUs, continued to be produced until 1996, by which time over 600,000 had been sold.

 The PDP-11 supported several operating systems, including Bell Labs' new Unix operating system as well as DEC's DOS-11, RSX-11, IAS, RT-11, DSM-11, and RSTS/E. Many early PDP-11 applications were developed using standalone paper-tape utilities.
 DOS-11 was the PDP-11's first disk operating system, but was soon supplanted by more capable systems.
 RSX provided a general-purpose multitasking environment and supported a wide variety of programming languages.
 IAS was a time-sharing version of RSX-11D.
 Both RSTS and Unix were time-sharing systems available to educational institutions at little or no cost, and these PDP-11 systems were destined to be the "sandbox" for a rising generation of engineers and computer scientists.
 Large numbers of PDP-11/70s were deployed in telecommunications and industrial control applications.
 AT&T Corporation became DEC's largest customer.

 RT-11 provided a practical real-time operating system in minimal memory, allowing the PDP-11 to continue DEC's critical role as a computer supplier for embedded systems.
 Historically, RT-11 also served as the inspiration for many microcomputer OS's, as these were generally being written by programmers who cut their teeth on one of the many PDP-11 models.
 For example, CP/M used a command syntax similar to RT-11's, and even retained the awkward PIP program used to copy data from one computer device to another.
 As another historical footnote, DEC's use of "/" for "switches" (command-line options) would lead to the adoption of "\" for pathnames in MS-DOS and Microsoft Windows as opposed to "/" in Unix.

 The evolution of the PDP-11 followed earlier systems, eventually including a single-user deskside personal computer form, the MicroPDP-11.
 In total, around 600,000 PDP-11s of all models were sold, and a wide variety of third-party peripheral vendors had also entered the computer product ecosystem.
-It was even sold in kit form as the Heathkit H11, although it proved too expensive for Heathikit's traditional hobbyist market.
+It was even sold in kit form as the Heathkit H11, although it proved too expensive for Heathkit's traditional hobbyist market.